Dongfeng Rich: Peugeot Pick Up

-Due to the Dongfeng Peugeot-Citroën joint venture between PSA and Dongfeng, it was revealed in July 2017 that Dongfeng will manufacture a badge-engineered version of the Dongfeng Rich double cab pickup as the Peugeot Pickup, and the rebadged pickup would be on sale in Africa starting from September 2017.
+Due to the Dongfeng Peugeot-Citroën joint venture between PSA and Dongfeng, it was revealed in July 2017 that Dongfeng will manufacture a badge-engineered version of the Dongfeng Rich double cab pickup as the Peugeot Pickup.
+The rebadged pickup would be on sale in Africa starting from September 2017.

+Peugeot replaced it at the beginning of 2021 with the Peugeot Landtrek.

 Rich 6

 A more upmarket model named the Rich 6 was launched in 2017 selling alongside the regular Dongfeng Rich.
 It is based on the third generation Nissan Navara with only the front end restyled.
-It is also available as an EV with a 68kWh battery and a single 120kW/420Nm electric motor.
+It is also available as an EV with a 60 or 77 kWh battery and a single electric motor.

 A 5-door SUV bodystyle was also available as the Palazzo (Palasuo, 帕拉索).

 Powertrain and performance

 There are two engines available for the Rich 6.
 The 2.4-litre gasoline engine of the Rich 6 has a maximum power output of 158ps and peak torque of 230 Nm, mated to a 5-speed manual gearbox; the 2.5-litre turbo diesel engine of the Rich 6 has a maximum power output of 140 ps and a peak torque of 305 Nm, matched with a 5-speed manual gearbox and a 6-speed automatic gearbox from ZF with economic, sports and snow driving mode.
 The four-wheel drive system is supplied by BorgWarner, but without a rear axle differential lock.
 The suspension structure is front double wishbone and rear leaf spring, while the elastic element is 5 pieces of variable section steel plate.
 In terms of the off-road capabilities, the approach angle, departure angle and minimum ground clearance of Rich 6 is 31°, 20°, and 207mm.
 The Rich 6 is equipped with 255/70 R16 tires, with front disc brakes and rear drum brakes as standard.